aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 Renew a DHCP lease
 ------------------

 You only need to take this step if any of your VMs has been created before setting up the network peering.
-In that case, you need to refresh the DHCP lease for a relevant network interface to get new routes.
+In that case, you need to refresh the Dynamic Host Configuration Protocol (DHCP) lease for a relevant network interface to get new routes.

 .. warning::